techlore/Plexus-app/README.md

 ## Privacy Policy
-Privacy policy is mentioned [here](https://github.com/techlore/Plexus-app/blob/main/PRIVACY.md).
+Privacy policy is located [here](https://github.com/techlore/Plexus-app/blob/main/PRIVACY.md).

 ## Issues
 If you find bugs or have suggestions, please report it to the [issue tracker](https://github.com/techlore/Plexus-app/issues).
-We really encourage you to search for existing issues before opening a new one.
+We encourage you to search for existing issues before opening a new one.
 Any duplicates will be closed immediately.

 ## Contributing
-It is advised to read [contributing guidelines](https://github.com/techlore/Plexus-app/blob/main/CONTRIBUTING.md) before contributing.
+Please read the [contributing guidelines](https://github.com/techlore/Plexus-app/blob/main/CONTRIBUTING.md) before contributing.

 - The plexus data can be found [here](https://github.com/techlore/Plexus-app/blob/main/Plexus.json).
 - New pull requests can be submitted [here](https://github.com/techlore/Plexus-app/pulls).